mohana335/Soft-Computing-Project/README.md

 the available linguistic features present in the tweets and makes use of proper cleaning and pre-processing techniques for more accurate identification of depressive traits among users.

-•Dataset:
+# Dataset:
-The Dataset was sourced from Kaggle : https://www.kaggle.com/kazanova/sentiment140
+•The Dataset was sourced from Kaggle : https://www.kaggle.com/kazanova/sentiment140

-•Preprocessing:
+# Preprocessing:
+•Text case change

+•Hyperlink Removal

+•Digits Removal

+•Spelling Checking

+•Lemmatization

-Text case change, Hyperlink Removal, Digits Removal, Spelling Checking, Lemmatization, Removal of Stop words.
+•Removal of Stop words.

-•Feature Generation:
+# Feature Generation:
-Tokenization, Sentiment Extraction, Word2Vec.
+•Tokenization

+•Sentiment Extraction

+•Word2Vec.

-•Model Training:
+# Model Training:
-LSTM, CNN-LSTM.
+•LSTM

+•CNN-LSTM.